-There were outlier cases, especially among the Asian gangs, like when a dozen teenagers born-and-raised on the streets of war-era Saigon burst into a Chinese restaurant on Roosevelt Avenue in Jackson Heights, Queens and sprayed the dining room with AK-47s.
+There were outlier cases, of course, especially among the Asian gangs, like when a dozen teenagers born-and-raised on the streets of war-era Saigon burst into a Chinese restaurant on Roosevelt Avenue in Jackson Heights, Queens and sprayed the dining room with AK-47s.

 What these killers did yesterday was strictly in the line of duty.
-Among Mexican mafioso, there are now few taboos, little respect for women or kids.
-That’s all history.
+For among Mexican mafiosi, there are no more taboos.
+No more respect for women, kids or bystanders.
+That’s pretty much gone.

 That may or may not help.
 But how many others would clamor to fill their shoes?
 After all, these guys didn’t make the rules.
 They perform in-demand services, occupy a niche in the economic food chain.